- Undergraduate Students

 - The accommodation is located on or close to Manchester Metropolitan University's campuses, near local amenities, including shops and food outlets.

-- Each residence has a staffed reception (24-hour reception in some halls), 24-hour security and a team of Residential Advisors who are available to offer support and advice.
+- Each residence has a staffed reception (24-hour reception in some halls), 24-hour security and a team of Residential Advisers who are available to offer support and advice.

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.